yasse-ofc/yasse-crawlers/README.md

   - It will only redirect the user to another manga site
 - ❌ Update DB daily
   - We are deciding if this is viable right now, but as it is, it will hinder our progress, so we will postpone this feature
+  - Maybe this will be possible since we discovered a way to request multiple pages at once

 ---